PepijnMC/ElevationDragRuler/README.md

 <img src="https://raw.githubusercontent.com/PepijnMC/ElevationDragRuler/main/media/Token%20HUD%20Switch%20Speed.png" width="200">

 ### Elevation
+**Due to a bug with enhanced terrain layer, terrain currently does not dictate what movement speed is used in automatic mode!**

 When a creature's movement speed is set to automatic, the module uses the token's elevation to determine its movement speed.
 Above ground the creature will fly and below ground the creature will burrow, or swim if water terrain is present.
 The usage of elevation can be disabled in the speed controller settings, in which case a creature with its movement speed set to automatic will always use its highest movement speed, or water speed if water terrain is present.

+## Bonus Dashes
+In the resource tab of the token configuration a token can be set to have access to bonus dashes, which when enabled will include an additional range band.
+This setting is enabled by default for creatures with features that permanently grant a bonus action dash, like Cunning Action.

 ## Difficult Terrain
 When using Enhanced Terrain Layer and Terrain Ruler, movement costs are calculated according to DnD5e rules.
 This means movement costs only stack between water terrain and other terrain.